Gwen Stefani, Blake Shelton ‘Arguing’ On ‘The Voice’ Set, Honeymoon Stage Over?

 Meanwhile, Gwen Stefani was in New York City for an appearance on Late Night With Seth Meyers.

 Stefani gushed over Blake Shelton, telling Meyers that he was a sparkly, happy, amazing person.
-She also talked about their music-making process as a couple.
+She also talked about their music making process as a couple.

 Insiders close to the celebrity couple told reporters that Blake was drinking while Gwen was away.